cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Attack Surface/_index.md

 ---
-title: "Domains"
+title: "Attack Surface"
-linkTitle: "Domains"
+linkTitle: "Attack Surface"
 weight: 40
 description: >
-  Domains (Beta) – Attack Surface Discovery.
+  Attack Surface Discovery and Monitoring.
 ---

 {{% pageinfo %}}
 Scan your Domains to discover Hosts.
 {{% /pageinfo %}}

 One of the largest cybersecurity challenges for enterprises today is understanding their complete attack surface and its risk posture.
 Oftentimes, organizations may have publicly discoverable assets that they didn’t previously know about, leaving them exposed to attack.

-Domains is an experimental attack surface discovery/monitoring (ASM) feature to help customers understand what Hosts under their Domains are externally reachable, ensuring that all assets in their environment can be properly secured.
+Attack Surface is an attack surface discovery/monitoring (ASM) feature to help customers understand what Hosts under their Domains are externally reachable, ensuring that all assets in their environment can be properly secured.

-Domains will be launched with basic functionality that allows customers to see hosts under their Domains.
+Attack Surface was launched with basic functionality that allows customers to see hosts under their Domains.
 Ultimately, Domains will grow in feature richness to accommodate for use cases such as:

 - Risks related to Hosts, e.g. risk for subdomain takeover
 - Auto-enumerating Domains from DNS providers (e.g. Route53, Cloudflare, etc)